billputer/billwiens.com/resume/resume.md

 # Summary

-I'm an experienced DevOps engineer with a focus Open Source technology.
+I'm an experienced DevOps engineer with a focus on Open Source technology.
 I enjoy working on automation, deployment, monitoring, systems architecture, and especially clown computing.

 # Experience

 #### May 2012 - Sept 2014: DevOps Engineer at *Smashing Ideas*
 * Worked with internal developers and client operations staff to provision infrastructure and enable rapid deployment for Python and PHP web applications and services.
 * Used both Puppet and Chef to manage CentOS and Ubuntu servers, including physical servers and those virtualized in the cloud (AWS, Rackspace).
 * Completed performance analyses to find bottlenecks and advised on/implemented fixes.
 * Acted in a "firefighter" role to debug and fix critical bugs.